 If you can’t speak in the local language, learning a few key phrases to at least exchange pleasantries in first-time interactions before you reach your destination can be helpful.
 After arriving, you can go the whole hog for language classes.
 Imagine mingling with the locals by speaking their native language.
 You will surely feel accepted in a new location, which you can call your second home once you learn that language well enough.

 4. What will be your tax liabilities when living abroad?

 Knowing the accurate taxation policies of your expat destination will help you to be better prepared to manage your finances.
 For instance, a professional in Japan have to pay up to 45% of his salary as tax.
 On the other hand, taxation policies may vary from country to country.
 However, US citizens will have to pay tax no matter where they live and work.
 It is essential to talk to an expat tax advisor if you are moving abroad to discuss your global tax requirements.

 5. Did you purchase International Health Insurance?

 OK, we are a bit biased when it comes to the importance of international health insurance.
 We can’t overstate how critical it is to get global healthcare if you are living abroad.
-The news and internet are littered with stories about people who moved or traveling abroad without health coverage and were stuck with large medical expenses.
-You can get a quote for global healthcare quite easily and you can even apply online.
+The news and internet are littered with stories about people who moved or traveling abroad without health coverage and were stuck with substantial medical expenses.
+You can get a quote for global healthcare quite quickly, and you can even apply online.